Mattia46/cv/README.md

  - [Weather App](https://github.com/Mattia46/SwiftWeatherApp) An application to retreive information about the weather.
 I learnt how to make RespApiCall and manipulate the Json object.

  - [Twitter-clone](https://github.com/Mattia46/Swift_Twitter) An application who reproduce the Twitter App.
 I learnt how to login and sign up as well as how to post data into Firebase framework.

+#### SCRUM and Agile project management

+Proficient in the use of Github and Github flow.
+- Experienced at working in a team, using Waffle and Github branches for several projects
+- I used agile project managment

 ## Education